Chang Chu-han

 Chang Chu-Han (張筑涵 (Chang Chu-han); born 1 March 1993) is a Taiwanese slalom canoeist who has competed at the international level since 2008.
 She is from Taichung and has studied at National Taichung University of Education.

 Career

-Chu-Han won a bronze and a silver medal in the K1 event at the 2018 and 2014 Asian Games, respectively.
-She has also won four medals at the Asian Canoeing Championships.
+Chu-Han won a gold (2022), a silver (2014) and a bronze medal (2018) in the K1 event at the Asian Games.
+She has also won five medals at the Asian Canoeing Championships.
 Chang finished in 33rd place at the 2014 U23 World Championships in Penrith.

-She earned her best senior world championship result, of 46th, at the 2019 World Championships in La Seu d'Urgell.
+She finished 46th in the K1 event at the 2019 World Championships in La Seu d'Urgell.
 As there were no eligible athletes left for the Oceania quota, it was reallocated to Chinese Taipei, as the 19th-ranked eligible NOC at the worlds.
 Chu-Han competed in the K1 event at the 2020 Summer Olympics in Tokyo, where she finished 26th after being eliminated in the heats.

+She also competed at the 2024 Summer Olympics in Paris, finishing 23rd in the K1 event and 30th in kayak cross.